aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/connect-to-testnet.md

 ### Using Docker

-- Stop your node and remove the data volumes, `docker compose down --volumes`
+- Stop your node and remove the data volumes, `docker compose down --volumes`.
+Make sure you remove the secure-data file too, path is defined [here](https://github.com/aptos-labs/aptos-core/blob/main/docker/compose/aptos-node/validator.yaml#L13).
 - Download the `genesis.blob` and `waypoint.txt` file published by Aptos Labs team.
 - - Update your `account_address` in `validator-identity.yaml` to your **owner** wallet address.
 - Update your docker image to use tag `testnet`